Kaminario/echo-public-docs/installer-release/readme.md

 - `sdp_id`: SDP platform identifier
 - `flex_host_ip`: IP address of Silk Flex server (must be valid IP)
 - `mount_points_directory`: Directory for mount points (must not be empty)

+**Optional Fields:**
+- `sql_server`: SQL Server instance to use for all host connections.
+If set, this server will be used in all host connection strings unless overridden in the host section itself.
+If not set, the installer will auto-discover SQL Server instances by scanning for listening SQL servers on each host.
+Port 1433 will be prioritized, and the hostname will be used instead of IP address or localhost if the server is listening on 0.0.0.0.

 **Authentication Fields:**
 - `host_auth`: Either `"active_directory"` or `"credentials"`